-A. Each interactive element (e.g. menu, N/A

-hyperlink, button) and function (e.g.

-annotations) allows keyboard-only operation

-both with and without assistive technology.

-Additional Information:

-B. Each interactive element conveys information N/A

-to assistive technology regarding the

-element's name, type, and status (e.g. "Play, button, selected").
-Additional Information: C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information:
+A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
+Pass Additional Information: Successfully navigated through 5 chapters and subsections (8,15,19,28,31) by using the TAB and ENTER keys on the keyboard.
+B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
+N/A Additional Information: No markup interactive elements found.
+C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+N/A Additional Information: No text interactive elements found.